jtalway/MAC-Changer/README.md

 # MAC-Changer
-Python program to changer your MAC Address
+Python program to change your MAC Address